Skip to main content

 Before you can launch or switch to Bare Metal on a reservation:

-• The bid must be promoted to a confirmed reservation, and the reservation must be visible in your portfolio.
+• The bid must be promoted to a confirmed reservation, and the reservation must be visible in My GPUs.

 • Checkout and payment for the reservation must be complete.